flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 1. Launch FlytOS

    Once you have installed FlytOS, you are ready to build your own apps and test it out on the pixhawk.
-If you have installed FlytImage, FlytOS would be launched automatically at every system bootup.
+If you have installed FlytOS Linux Image, FlytOS would be launched automatically at every system bootup.
 To prevent this behaviour, comment the following line in /etc/rc.local file.

    To launch FlytOS, run this command in the terminal.

    .. code-block:: python

-       $ sudo $(rospack find core_api)/scripts/start_flytOS.sh
+       $ sudo $(rospack find core_api)/scripts/launch_flytOS.sh

    In case you are using APM on Pixhawk, launch FlytOS using the following script.

    .. code-block:: python

-       $ sudo $(rospack find core_api)/scripts/start_flytOS_apm.sh
+       $ sudo $(rospack find core_api)/scripts/launch_flytOS_apm.sh

    .. important:: If you get this error: ``Error: package 'core_api' not found``, source your $HOME/.bashrc file.